pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

 Now I won't try to fool you into thinking everything is very easy.
 To get more advanced effects by modifying pixel values is very tricky.
-Just mastering Numeric Python (SciPy's original array package was Numeric, the predecessor of NumPy) takes a lot of learning.
+Just mastering NumPy takes a lot of learning.
 In this tutorial I'll be sticking with the basics and using a lot of examples in an attempt to plant seeds of wisdom.
 After finishing the tutorial you should have a basic handle on how the surfarray works.

-Numeric Python
+NumPy
 --------------

 If you do not have the python NumPy package installed,